julianVillega/backend1/readme.md

 }
 ```
 ### Fields Description:
-* **id:** A hexadecimal, 12 bytes long number, automatically generated uppon user creation.
+* **id:** A hexadecimal, 12 bytes long number, automatically generated upon user creation.
 * **email** : Is a required field and must be an email address with a .com TLD.
-* **password** : Is a required field, and must be an alphanumerical string, of 3 to 30 characters length
+* **password** : Is a required field, and must be an alphanumeric string, of 3 to 30 characters length
-* **photo** : An optional http or https url, if not provided uppon user creation, a default value of ´https://random.imagecdn.app/200/200´ is used.
+* **photo** : An optional http or https url, if not provided upon user creation, a default value of ´https://random.imagecdn.app/200/200´ is used.
-* **role**: An optional field, must be an alphanumerical string.
-If not provided uppon creation, the default value of "0" is used.
+* **role**: An optional field, must be an alphanumeric string.
+If not provided upon creation, the default value of "0" is used.

 ## Product Description
-A Product is an object contaning the following fields:
+A Product is an object containing  the following fields:
 ```json
 {
     "id": "f61952421c9d7f2f3e84ca48",